cloudtransformer/projects-for-trello/readme.markdown

 Versions
 --------
+1.3  Code of conduct added
-1.3 allows for custom BG and Text colors and save labels case insensitive.
+1.3.1 allows for custom BG and Text colors and save labels case insensitive.

 Credits
 -------